Explore this Section

 Lord Lindsay and the Election of 1938

-Sandie Lindsay began as assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906, and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
-During the First World War he served in France and was twice mentioned in dispatches.
+Lindsay was educated from 1887 at the Glasgow Academy, then at the University of Glasgow, where he gained a Master of Arts degree in 1899, and lastly at University College, Oxford, where he took a Double First in 1902.
+Sandie Lindsay began his academic career as assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906, and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
 He became Professor of Moral Philosophy at the University of Glasgow in 1992 and then in 1924 he became Master of Balliol College and Vice-Chancellor of the University of Oxford from 1935-1938, making him one of the leading academics of his day.

 Lindsay was a prominent figure in the adult education movement and had been deeply involved with the Workers’ Educational Association in his younger days.
 Lindsay was a strong advocate of working-class adult education, and had suggested a "people's university" in an address to the North Staffordshire Workers' Educational Association as early as 1925.
 On his retirement from Balliol in 1949, Lindsay was able to apply his lifelong principles and educational philosophy to found a new and experimental University at Keele.